violayhho/Wildfire-SSR/README.md

 ## Acknowledgments

 This project builds on [DINOv3](https://github.com/facebookresearch/dinov3) (Meta FAIR) for the satellite-pretrained vision backbone and [CLIP](https://github.com/openai/CLIP) (OpenAI) for the text encoder.
+Users are responsible for complying with the respective model licenses.
 Thanks for their excellent work!

-The DINOv3 code used by this repository is distributed under its own license — see [DINOv3_LICENSE/LICENSE.md](DINOv3_LICENSE/LICENSE.md).

 ## Star History